tehmaspc/puppet-magnum/README.md

 ## Parameters

-Magnum can take several parameters which will be used for populating the templates of things like manifest documentation, licensing and maintainer information.
+puppet-magnum can take several parameters which will be used for populating the templates of things like manifest documentation, licensing and maintainer information.

 - maintainer: maintainer name of module.
 - maintainer_email: maintainer email of module.